detekt/detekt/README.md

 ##### Maven

-If your using maven to build rule sets or use _detekt_ as a dependency, you have to run the additional task `install`
+If your using maven to build rule sets or use _detekt_ as a dependency, you have to run the additional task `publishToMavenLocal`

 #### <a name="customprocessors">Custom Processors</a>